-The goal of identity and access management is to ensure the right people have the right access to the right resources -- and that unauthorized users can't get in.
+The goal of identity and access management is to ensure the right people have the right access to the right resources and unauthorized users can't get in.
 Authentication -- the process of determining users are who they claim to be -- is one of the first steps in securing data, networks and applications.

 Learn about six authentication types and the authentication protocols available to determine which best fit your organization's needs.

 Why is user authentication important?

 Requiring users to provide and prove their identity adds a layer of security between adversaries and sensitive data.
 With authentication, IT teams can employ the principle of least privilege to limit what employees can see.
 The average employee, for example, doesn't need access to company financials, and accounts payable doesn't need to touch developer projects.

 When selecting an authentication type, companies must consider UX along with security.
 Some user authentication types are less secure than others, but too much friction during authentication can lead to poor employee practices.

 Authentication methods include something users know, something users have and something users are.
 Not every authentication type is created equal to protect the network, however; these authentication methods range from offering basic protection to stronger security.
 Using more than one method -- multifactor authentication (MFA) -- is recommended.

 1. Password-based authentication

 Also known as knowledge-based authentication, password-based authentication relies on a username and password or PIN.
 This is the most common authentication method; anyone who has logged in to a computer knows how to use a password.

 Password-based authentication is the easiest authentication type for adversaries to abuse.
 People often reuse passwords and create guessable passwords with dictionary words and publicly available personal info.
 Further, employees need a password for every application and device they use, making them difficult to remember and leading employees to simplify passwords wherever possible.
 This leaves accounts vulnerable to phishing and brute-force attacks.